-According to the 2018 Edelman Trust Barometer, technology businesses are currently the most trusted organisations in the world.
+According to the 2018 Edelman Trust Barometer, technology businesses are currently the most trusted organizations in the world.
 Why is this?
 Could it simply be because tech companies are perceived to be capable of handling customer data better than any other sector?

 We all, customers included, understand that the oil in today’s digital economy is data.
-They also understand that organisations collect it from more devices, and more frequently than ever.
+They also understand that organizations collect it from more devices, and more frequently than ever.
 They also know the rising value of data — this poses both risks and opportunities for brands around the world.

-While customers recognise the need to divulge personal information if they want to participate in today’s economy, they also expect the organisations who are collecting this data to be transparent and fully accountable for its use.
+While customers recognize the need to divulge personal information if they want to participate in today’s economy, they also expect the organizations who are collecting this data to be transparent and fully accountable for its use.
 Brands that behave counter to this, or use personal information in ways that are deemed inappropriate or surprising, suffer tremendously in terms of reputation, potential legal costs, and ultimately a reduction in previously hard won trust among their customer base.

 With trust as the central element to any authentic two-way commercial relationship, this becomes the deciding factor as to whether customers willingly provide their sensitive personal information as part of engagement or purchase.

 Deloitte’s 2018 Privacy Index asked 1,000 Australians what data they provided to brands in return for goods and services, as well as which factors influenced their decision to share personal information.
 Unsurprisingly, trust was the most critical factor.
 And when asked what erodes this trust the fastest, the most cited reason was using personal data for direct sales or inappropriate marketing.
 That's right - when using data for purposes for which it was not intended or stated clearly up front.

 Transparency is key